Hyppolyte Mondain

-Hippolyte Florentain Mondain (Paris, France, 24 April 1811 - Paris, France, 11 January 1900) was the first Serbian Minister of War.
+Hippolyte Florentain Mondain (24 April 1811 in Paris, First French Empire – 11 January 1900 in Paris, French Third Republic) was the first Serbian Minister of War.
 Originally from France, Mondain was invited to take over the newly formed Ministry of Defence at the initiative of the State Council of the Principality of Serbia, which he did from 1862 to 1865.
 He significantly reformed the Army of the Principality of Serbia and gave it the basis on which it later developed.
 While he was a captain of engineers in France, Mondain was sent to Belgrade from 1853 to 1856 with a mission to study the possibilities of defending Serbia if it was drawn into the Crimean War.
 He implemented a series of reforms to organize the Serbian army according to the French model.
 For those merits, he was awarded the title of honorary general.

 Biography

 Very little biographical information was preserved about Hippolyte Mondain.
 He was born in 1811 in France.
 It is to the credit of Ilija Garašanin for having him engaged in the Serbian Army.
 During Garašanin's official stay in Paris in 1853, he met the then engineering captain Hyppolite Mondain, who left a strong impression on him.
 After that meeting, Garašanin concluded that the Serbian army needed such an officer.
 With his consent, after obtaining the approval of the French government, he brought Mondain to the Principality of Serbia that year and made him available to the Serbian government.
 Mondain lived in the Principality of Serbia for the first time from 1853 to 1855.